 I asked Dr. Tom about the impact of prayer on his ministry.
 He responded, "Prayer means everything.
 The only way we go ahead here is the grace of God, and the grace of God is manifest by people praying for us here.
 We see miracles here every day, and it is not through our own strength or own doing, it is all through the grace of God."

 Dr. Tom continued, "I would ask people that are in the U.S. to keep praying for us here, to keep praying for the Nuba, to pray for resolution of this conflict, to pray for our strength so that we can keep going ahead with the work here, and know that your prayers are much appreciated by everybody here."

 Watch this one minute interview with Dr. Tom and listen as he describes how prayer is the foundation of everything they do.

-Dr. Jason Peters serves in VOM’s International Ministries department, traveling frequently to meet with our persecuted brothers and sisters around the world.
-He has ministered in 35 countries, as diverse as Cuba, India, Nepal, Saudi Arabia, Burma, Sri Lanka, Colombia, Kyrgyzstan, Bangladesh, Thailand, Indonesia and Nigeria.
-Before joining VOM’s team, Jason was a faculty member of the US Air Force Chaplain Corps College, where he directed Crisis and Trauma training.
-Jason, his wife, Kimberly, and their five children are actively engaged in standing with their persecuted sisters and brothers.
+Dr. Jason Peters oversees Global Partnerships and travels frequently to meet with our persecuted sisters and brothers.
+He has ministered in 39 countries, as diverse as Cuba, India, Sudan, Nepal, Saudi Arabia, Burma, Sri Lanka, Colombia, Kyrgyzstan, Bangladesh, Thailand, Indonesia and Nigeria.
+Jason ministered as a military chaplain for more than 18 years, with assignments at the Pentagon, the US Air Force Academy and as a faculty member of the Air Force Chaplain Corps College, where he directed Crisis and Trauma training.
+Jason and his wife Kimberly lived overseas for several years, where two of their five children were born.